 There are a few key differences between and Pilates, but they both improve flexibility.
 Yoga concentrates mostly on increasing strength and flexibility of the spine and limbs; Pilates focuses on building abdominal strength first, and then symmetrical musculature as well as overall flexibility.

 If you have already added stretching to your weekly workouts, Congratulations!
 And if you haven’t, we hope you will consider this important addition to your routine.
 Always keep in mind that while stretching is great for you, these exercises alone do not improve your balance, endurance or strength so be sure you fit all four (4) types of exercises into your week – Balance, Endurance, Flexibility and Strength – BEFS!

-Thank you for stopping by – we are happy that you spent part of your day with us.
+Thank you for spending time with us today.
 Wishing you the best of health!

 Resistance Bands You May Like…